LaimengEung/mediapipe-hand-pose-recognition/README.md

 # Open training_model.ipynb in Jupyter
 # Run all cells to train and compare models
 # Models will be saved to ./models/

+> OR use the pre-trained models in ./models/
 ```

 **2. Web Interface (Streamlit)**